lucaob/RF-SET-Impedance-Matching/README.md

 The script calculation.py performs the calculations by importing the two classes: it finds the best junction area vs distance between neighbouring SQUIDS and calculate the resonance frequency vs distance between neighbouring SQUIDS for two SQUID array lenght.

-NEXT STEP: save data in files, plot efficiently.
+Script saves results in text files.

+NEXT STEP: Add calculation of resonance frequncy vs number of flux quanta.